jedokaplan/jedokaplan.github.io/_opportunities/2_PhD_insects-wildfire.md

 collection: jobs
 ---

-**PhD studentship in modeling boreal forest fire regime and ecosystem resilience under climate change in eastern Canada**
+## Ph.D. studentship in modeling boreal forest fire regime and ecosystem resilience under climate change in eastern Canada

-*Position summary*
+**Position summary**

 The high latitudes of the Northern Hemisphere are among the fastest warming regions of the world.
 The boreal forests of eastern Canada are